Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 WIC Section 361.5(e)(1)(2) & (3) – Addresses extending time limits for family reunification services for incarcerated parents and provides a description of services that facilitate reunification.

-WIC Section 362.1 – Addresses visitation as a means to maintain family ties, parents, guardians, and siblings.
+WIC Section 362.1 – Addresses family time as a means to maintain family ties, parents, guardians, and siblings.

-WIC Section 362.6 – Details legal requirements regarding requests for a hearing to determine whether visitation between a child victim and an incarcerated person should be allowed.
+WIC Section 362.6 – Details legal requirements regarding requests for a hearing to determine whether family time between a child victim and an incarcerated person should be allowed.

 WIC Section 366.22 – Addresses Permanency Review Hearing; return of child to parent or guardian; additional Reunification Services taking into consideration the particular barriers of incarcerated or institutionalized parent or legal guardian.